NateEag/language-server-protocol/protocol.md

 	 */
 	documentation?: string;
 	/**
-	 * A string that shoud be used when comparing this item
+	 * A string that should be used when comparing this item
 	 * with other items.
 When `falsy` the label is used.
 	 */
 	sortText?: string;